The Brown Model of

-Everyone has occasional impairments in their executive functions, individuals with ADD experience much more difficulty in development and use of these functions than do most others of the same age and developmental level.
-Yet even those with severe ADHD usually have some activities where their executive functions work very well.
+Everyone has occasional impairments in their executive functions, individuals with ADHD experience much more difficulty in development and use of these functions than do most others of the same age and developmental level.

 Utilizing clinical interview methods, Dr. Brown studied children, adolescents and adults diagnosed with ADHD according to the DSM criteria.
 He compared their descriptions of their problems with those of matched normal controls.
 Comparisons between the ADHD-diagnosed and the non-clinical samples in each age group yielded reports of impairments that can be recognized in the six clusters of this model of executive functions: